Netatalk/netatalk/doc/manpages/man5/afp.conf.5.md

 ## Example: Classic Mac clients

 This enables AppleTalk if Netatalk was built with AppleTalk support.
-The Random Number and ClearTxt authentication modules are used.
+The Random Number and ClearTxt authentication modules are used to support older Mac clients.
-The **legacy icon** option is used to make the server look like a BSD Daemon.
+The **legacy icon** option is used to give the volume a custom icon when mounted on Classic Mac OS clients.

-With **legacy volume size** the volume size is limited to 2 GB for very old Macs, while **prodos** is used to enable ProDOS boot flags on the volume while limiting the volume free space to 32 MB.
+With **legacy volume size** the reported volume size is limited to 2 GB for very old Macs, while **prodos** is used to enable Apple II ProDOS boot flags on the volume as well as limiting the reported free space on the volume to 32 MB.

     [Global]
     appletalk = yes